indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 I find the process a necessity now.

 If you are like me, and like to experiment, then often things can go fubar.
-It is comforting and encouranging to know that everything can be reconstructed in 15 minutes.
+It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.